AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Relative Volatility Index (RVI)
 ### Description
-The Relative Volatility Index (RVI) is similar to the RSI indicator.
-Developed by Donald Dorsey, it is similar to the RSI, but uses the standard deviation instead of the daily price span.
-The standard deviation over a period of 10 is used to determine the underlying volatility of the instrument.
-The RSI indicator is used on the results.
-The end result is shown on a scale of 1 to 100.
-Applying the RSI normalizes the results.
+The Relative Volatility Index (RVI) has many similarities to the RSI indicator.
+Donald Dorsey developed the RVI, which uses the standard deviation instead of the daily price span.
+To determine the underlying volatility of the instrument, the RVI uses the standard deviation over a period of 10.
+The RSI indicator is then used on the results, which normalizes them.
+What comes from this is displayed on a scale of 1 to 100.

 ### Interpretation
 Values above 50 assume an increase in volatility.
 Values below 50 imply a drop in volatility.
 Dorsey recommends using the indicator as a filter for other indicators.